luxre/bernie/readme.md

 Default: none (Brand Colors)

 **Logo Color**
 The color of the service logos within their parent button can be set using the `fill` option.
-This can also be set to 'brand' go use the brand color for each logo.
+This can also be set to 'brand' to use the brand color for each logo.

 Default: `white`